 – Cost and value: reasonable pricing, flexible plans, and a good money-back guarantee.

-Edge privacy features and how a VPN complements them
+Edge privacy features and how a VPN complements them Rail edge vpn setup and comparison guide for secure browsing, streaming, and private data protection 2026

 Microsoft Edge on mobile bundles several privacy tools, but it doesn’t encrypt all traffic by itself.
 A VPN adds the crucial layer of encryption to every app’s data leaving your device, not just your browser.
 Here’s how to combine Edge’s protections with a VPN: